 06 April 2009 by Anna Staford

-Car Rental The minimum age for renting a car in is 21.
+The minimum age for renting a car is 21.
 Some companies require you to have either a current New Zealand or international license while others will allow you to use your countries license if accepted in New Zealand.
 You also need a credit card for security.

 Every now and then rental car companies need a car relocated, keep an eye out on hostel message boards.
 You usually only have a few days to get the car from a to b and just have to pay for gas.
 There were cases when backpackers got a luxury campervan, free petrol, free ferry crossing and 7 days to get the campervan from Christchurch to Auckland.
 It all depends on how desperate the company is to get it to the depot.

 Cars in New Zealand are reasonably cheap, NZ$1500 will buy you a reasonable car if you shop around.
 The best places to buy a car are either through a classified paper like the buy, sell and exchange which comes out weekly in the major cities, through notice boards at backpacker hostels or car auctions.
 Things your car is required to have by law - a current warrant of fitness (WOF) last for 6 months and a registration that comes in either 3, 6 or 12 months.
 Insurance although not required is recommended, at least 3rd party.

 Read also: The People of New Zealand

 The major bus companies in New Zealand are Intercity and Newmans, both these companies go to all the major destinations although Newmans is somewhat limited in the south island.
 Another option is using shuttles instead and there are plenty of independent shuttle companies throughout New Zealand.
 They are smaller, sometimes cheaper and the drivers seem to be more friendly and helpful.
 The only negative point about using shuttles is that they often run a less frequent schedule compared to the larger bus companies.